 IARD’s work is informed by scientific evidence on alcohol and health, including alcohol policy.
 By bringing together data and research on drinking patterns, alcohol in society, and regulations at a national level, IARD examines practices around policies and interventions that reduce harmful drinking.
 IARD’s tools and resources are intended to support stakeholders in formulating approaches that can be adapted to local needs and contexts.

-Data on production, consumption, imports, and exports of beer and on cider consumption are provided by Global Data from over 200 countries and geographies from 2000 through 2021.Released: December 2022
+Data on production, consumption, imports, and exports of beer and on cider consumption are provided by Global Data.

-Read MoreThis table details drinking guidelines issued by government bodies regarding alcohol consumption by people attempting to become pregnant, who are pregnant, or are breastfeeding, in all countries for which IARD has been able to verify the information with the respective ...
+Read MoreThis table details the legal blood alcohol concentration (BAC) and breath alcohol concentration (BrAC) limits for the general population of drivers in all countries for which IARD has been able to verify the information with the respective national authorities or ...

 Read MoreThe Unrecorded Alcohol Toolkit has 3 main purposes: